whosaysni/robotframework-ja/docs/userguide/ExecutingTestCases/OutputFiles.rst

 Output file
 ~~~~~~~~~~~

-Output files contain all the test execution results in machine readable XML
-format.
-Log_, report_ and xUnit_ files are typically generated based on them,
-and they can also be combined and otherwise post-processed with Rebot_.
+Output files contain all the test execution results in machine readable XML format. :ref:`Log` , :ref:`report` and :ref:`xUnit` files are typically generated based on them, and they can also be combined and otherwise post-processed with :ref:`Rebot`.

-.. tip:: Starting from Robot Framework 2.8, generating report_ and xUnit_
+.. tip:: Starting from Robot Framework 2.8, generating :ref:`report` and :ref:`xUnit`
          files as part of test execution does not anymore require processing
          output files.
-Disabling log_ generation when running tests can thus
+Disabling :ref:`log` generation when running tests can thus
          save memory.

 The command line option :option:`--output (-o)` determines the path where
-the output file is created relative to the `output directory`_.
+the output file is created relative to the :ref:`output directory`.
 The default
 name for the output file, when tests are run, is :file:`output.xml`.

-When `post-processing outputs`_ with Rebot, new output files are not created
+When :ref:`post-processing outputs` with Rebot, new output files are not created
 unless the :option:`--output` option is explicitly used.

 It is possible to disable creation of the output file when running tests by